What is Technical Writing?

 Case study

 A case study is a detailed documentation of a project, event, or process.
-Its purpose is to provide guidance, insights, or proof of something.
+Its purpose is to provide guidance, insights, or proof.

-Case studies can be used for business and scientific or engineering purposes and can be on many topics.
-However, all case studies have one thing in common–they leverage data to identify patterns.
+Case studies are used for business, scientific, or engineering purposes and can cover many topics in various industries.
+However, they all have one thing in common–they leverage data to identify patterns.

 White Papers